marcusklaas/yapm-client/README.md

 This software is designed for a single user, to be run on a server he or she trusts.
 The greatest security risk lies in any one altering the client code.
 If someone has write access to the HTML or javascript files, they can alter it to steal your master password after you've entered it.
 For these reasons, always send the HTML and javascript over an encrypted connection.
 Also, make sure that no one can alter these files on the server.

-PHP should have write access for the encrypted folder, your HTTP server should have read access for `index.html`.
+Your HTTP server should have read access for `index.html`.

 Features:
 - access to all your passwords from any machine with an internet connection!